nordic-rse/nordic-rse-2025/README.md

 # Nordic RSE Conference 2025

-The Nordic Research Software conference 2025 website and planning
+Nordic Research Software conference 2025 website and planning.

 You can preview the site locally using